Expressing colostrum during pregnancy

 Feeding the colostrum to the baby

-Because it is such a small amount it might not be possible to use a bottle and teat to fed the baby with colostrum (and there is no rule that says that you have to use a bottle and teat if you cannot feed directly from the breast), so syringe or finger feeding will often be advised.
+Due to the small quantity of expressed colostrum available it might not be possible to use a bottle and teat to fed the baby (although there is no rule that says that you ever have to use a bottle and teat if you cannot feed directly from the breast), so syringe or finger feeding will often be advised.
 Click here for an article on the alternative ways to feed a baby away from the breast

 As an aside - one of the World Health Organisation's Ten Steps to Successful Breastfeeding is that mothers should be taught how to express their milk to maintain their supply in case they need to be separated from their baby.
 Unfortunately, in my experience, hand expressing is often not mentioned, as we rely on electric breast pumps.
 However, before the 'milk comes in' (which is not the correct terminology since colostrum is milk - it should be 'the milk increases') it may be difficutl to express with a breast pump due to the thickness of the colostrum.
 Again, here is a good video showing how to hand express.
 Practicing hand expressing can be a very useful skill - if you find yourself suddenly unable to feed directly it can be a very convenient and quick way to remove milk.